 Remove

-The remove operation is to remove the element with the highest value, which is the first one in the array.
+The removal operation is to remove the element at the root, which has the highest value.
+This is the first element in the underlying array.
 When we remove the first element in the array, we move the last element to fill out the empty spot.
 But this element’s value might be smaller than its children’s.
-To correct this, we compare its value with its children’s values, and switch with the child with the larger value, until it is below a larger node and above a smaller one.
+To correct this, we compare its value with its children’s values and switch with the child with the larger value.
+We keep doing it until it is below a node with a larger value and above one or two nodes with smaller values.
 This process is called bubble down.
 Bubble down is more complicated than bubble up because it has two children to compare.

 Java